Mildred Cooper Couper (1887-1974)

 Theatre.
 Besides quarter-tone works, Mildred Couper has written

-incidental music for plays at the Lobero, and also a Dance-Opera
+incidental music for plays, and also a Dance-Opera

 "And on Earth Peace", to words by Scottish-Argentine artist Malcolm